kroshu/kuka-external-control-sdk/kuka-external-control-sdk/doc/SDK_howto.md

 - _StartMonitoring()_ : Start external monitoring: the robot will start publishing motion states.
 - _CreateMonitoringSubscription(monitoring callback)_: Creates a subscriber to the robot's motion states on the client side.
 - _CancelMonitoringSubscription()_ : Terminates the motion state subscriber on the client side.
-- _IsSubscribedToMonitoring()_ : Checks if the client is currently subscribed to the monitoring messages of the robot.
+- _HasMonitoringSubscription()_ : Checks if the client is currently subscribed to the monitoring messages of the robot.
 - _StopControlling()_ : Stops the external control session on the controller.
 - _StopMonitoring()_ : Stops the motion state publisher on the controller.
 - _SendControlSignal()_ : Sends out the control signal to the controller.